 As a wet signature is required to finalize your designation, you will receive a notification to print and complete a beneficiary designation form.
 The original signed copy must be returned to HR by campus mail.
 Please ensure the paper form matches the designation that you input in Workday.

-YMPE: The year's maximum pensionable earnings (YMPE) is as defined in the Canada Pension Plan Act.
+YMPE: The year's maximum pensionable earnings (YMPE) and the year's additional maximum pensionable earnings (YAMPE) are defined in the Canada Pension Plan Act.

 - Legally married, provided the member is not living separate and apart from that person; or